Things to Do in the Peak District in June

 The Peak District is known for its stunning landscapes and dramatic scenery, but beneath this lies another world.

-There’s a moment, walking through the windswept hills of the Peak District, when you glance up and catch sight of something extraordinary:
+There’s a moment, walking through the windswept hills of the Peak District, when you glance up and catch sight of something extraordinary, the stunning Kestrel.

 As dusk settles gently over the Peak District, there is a moment of hush, and a pale figure drifts silently across the landscape.